Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Fetching all the wheels is not an option — as they can be quite large.
-Now, technically the Zip format allows for relatively optimal partial fetching, so we could just fetch the relatively small amount of data related variant properties.
+Now, technically the Zip format allows for relatively optimal partial fetching, so we could just fetch the relatively small amount of data related to variant properties.
 Still, fetching data from a possibly large number of wheel variants could hardly be considered an optimal solution.

-At the same time, variant wheels do need unique filenames, and at the same time we wanted to avoid making them too long — as some existing wheel filenames are already reaching the length at which they are causing issues for less permissive systems.
+Variant wheels do need unique filenames though, and at the same time we wanted to avoid making them too long — as some existing wheel filenames are already reaching the length at which they are causing issues for less permissive systems.